DJ LeMahieu: Chicago Cubs

-The Chicago Cubs selected LeMahieu in the second round of the 2009 MLB draft with the 79th overall selection.
-He played for the Peoria Chiefs of the Class A Midwest League in 2009 after the draft.
+The Chicago Cubs selected LeMahieu in the second round, with the 79th overall selection, of the 2009 MLB draft.
+He played for the Peoria Chiefs of the Single–A Midwest League in 2009 after the draft.
 In 38 games, he hit .316 with 30 runs batted in.
-He spent the 2010 season with the Daytona Cubs of the Class A-Advanced Florida State League, batting .314 with 73 runs batted in and 15 stolen bases in 135 games, going on to earn a Florida State League post-season All-Star selection.
+He spent the 2010 season with the Daytona Cubs of the High–A Florida State League, batting .314 with 73 runs batted in and 15 stolen bases in 135 games, going on to earn a Florida State League post-season All-Star selection.
+LeMahieu began the 2011 season with the Tennessee Smokies of the Double–A Southern League.

-LeMahieu began the 2011 season with the Tennessee Smokies of the Class AA Southern League.
-On May 30, the Cubs promoted LeMahieu to the major leagues when Jeff Baker was placed on the 15-day disabled list with a left groin strain.
+On May 30, 2011, the Cubs promoted LeMahieu to the major leagues when Jeff Baker was placed on the 15-day disabled list with a left groin strain.
 That day, LeMahieu made his major league debut pinch-hitting for the pitcher John Grabow, grounding into a double play.
 He did not stay in the game, a 12–7 loss to the Houston Astros.
-The Cubs demoted LeMahieu to the Iowa Cubs of the Class AAA Pacific Coast League (PCL) in June.
+The Cubs demoted LeMahieu to the Iowa Cubs of the Triple–A Pacific Coast League (PCL) in June.
 He returned to the major leagues in September and would be honored as an MiLB.com Organization All-Star for the 2011 season.

 Colorado Rockies

 On December 8, 2011, the Cubs traded LeMahieu and Tyler Colvin to the Colorado Rockies for Casey Weathers and Ian Stewart.
 He began the 2012 season with the Colorado Springs Sky Sox of the PCL.

 On May 23, 2012, LeMahieu was called up to the major leagues to replace injured Jonathan Herrera as a utility infielder.
 He returned to Colorado Springs when Herrera was activated, and was recalled to the Rockies on July 17 when Chris Nelson was hospitalized.
 On August 14, he recorded a career-best four hits in a 9–6 Rockies win over the Milwaukee Brewers and in his first game against his former team, the Chicago Cubs, LeMahieu registered three hits in four at bats.
 Later in August, LeMahieu wrote his name into the record books, as he recorded 12 assists in a 9-inning victory against the Los Angeles Dodgers on the 28th.
 This mark tied a record held by several players.

 In 2014, LeMahieu batted .267/.315/.348 with five home runs in 494 at bats.
 Defensively, he had an ultimate zone rating of 11.0, which was first in the National League (NL) and third in the majors.
 He won his first Gold Glove with 16 Defensive Runs Saved and led the majors with 99 double plays.

 LeMahieu was the starting second baseman for the NL in the 2015 All-Star Game; this was LeMahieu's first All-Star selection.
-For the season, he batted .301 and led the majors in percentage of balls hit to the opposite field (39.0%), while seeing the highest percentage of fastballs of all MLB hitters (66.9%).
+For the season, he batted .301 and led the majors in percentage of opposite field hits (39.0%), while seeing the highest percentage of fastballs of all MLB hitters (66.9%).